JoaoLopesF/RemoteDebug/README.md

 ### Lightweight

-_RemoteDebug_ is designed to give minimal overhead (connected or not) and only process debugs,if there is a telnet client connected.
+__RemoteDebug__ is designed to give minimal overhead (connected or not) and only process debugs,if there is a telnet client connected.

 ### Custom commands

-_RemoteDebug_ supports custom commands that can be entered in the telnet client.
+__RemoteDebug__ supports custom commands that can be entered in the telnet client.
 These trigger the execution of a custom function in the Arduino code.
 For example this can be used to send back a status on request of the telnet client.

-### DISCLAIMER:
+### DISCLAIMER

-The current version of _RemoteDebug_ does not yet include any authentication and is intended only for development.
+The current version of __RemoteDebug__ does not yet include any authentication and is intended only for development.

 Future extension could include a secure way for authentication and further testing to support production environments.